MikkelVembye/POMADE/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs
+There were no ERRORs or WARNINGs.

 There were 2 NOTES: